Athlete’ s foot is a skin fungal infection. It can lead to intense itching, cracked, blistered or peeling areas of skin redness and scaling.

 Make an appointment and we can establish a treatment plan to eradicate the infection.

 Verrucae and planter warts are common amongst all age group, they are a viral skin infection that is caused by the HPV (human papilloma virus).
 The are many types of the virus and some patients present with a single lesion or others may present with multiple mosaic types that cover the digits and planter aspects of the foot.
 They tend not to be painful unless squeezed, pinched or constant pressure applied.
 They are benign skin lesions.
-At Dalkey Podiatry we use cryotherapy, chemical debridement and occlusion treatment plans to treat these conditions.
+At Dalkey Podiatry we use Swift Microwave Therapy, Cryotherapy and Chemical debridement to treat these conditions.